slurmulon/hazy/README.md

 -----

-Hazy aims to ease the hassle of generating and maintaining fixtures by making your JSON fixtures programmatic through laziness.
+Hazy aims to ease the hassle of generating and maintaining fixtures by making your JSON fixtures programmatic through laziness in more than one sense.
-Hazy allows for fixtures to be processed and then easily manipulated further at run-time.
+Hazy lets developers describe test data in a generic fasion and allows for fixtures to be processed further at run-time for increased flexibility.

 ### Features